A woman sits outdoors with three children. They look at a book together.

 Madrasa Early Childhood Programme

 AKF’s Madrasa Early Childhood Programme supports the creation of locally-owned early childhood centres in Kenya.
-It was first implemented in 1986 in Mombasa, after Muslim leaders from Kenya’s coastal region requested assistance in improving the overall level of educational achievement of their children.
+It was first implemented in the 1980s in Mombasa, after Muslim leaders from Kenya’s coastal region requested assistance in improving the overall level of educational achievement of their children.
 AKF concluded that early childhood education was the key, and worked with local educators, community leaders and parents to create four pilot Madrasa preschools in Mombasa, Kenya.

 These pilot schools would later specialise in a holistic approach to early childhood development guided by a curriculum that integrated key religious values and teachings.
 It was a model that would later be replicated throughout other schools in East Africa to benefit tens of thousands of students, teachers and community members from all faiths.